wayflyer/sdk-cta-reference-app/README.md

 The Wayflyer CTA SDK is initialized in `src/pages/dashboard.tsx`.
 From there, you can see how to:

 - Create a new SDK instance with your company token
-  - In production this would be minted from the API by exchanging your partner token; consult the documentation provided by Wayflyer for more instructions.
+  - In production this would be minted from the API by exchanging your partner token; consult the documentation at [https://docs.wayflyer.com](https://docs.wayflyer.com) for more instructions.
 - Mock responses for `getCta()` and `startHostedApplication()`
-- Configure the start hosted application response type to return a redirect URL
+- Use the `continueHostedApplication()` method to resume an in-progress application

 ### Mocking API calls